SeanLehey/Tracking-Satellites-and-Processing-Real-Time-Telemetry-Transmissions/README.md

 ![avhrr_3_rgb_MCIR_Rain_(Uncalibrated)](https://github.com/user-attachments/assets/5196362c-bf2a-4864-9bd4-91993defa648)

 I initially struggled with implementing a map overlay and that was likely due to not capturing the proper audio channel (the incoming telemetry signal is composed of a handful of separate tiny audio channels emitted concurrently).
 The channel I likely missed was responsible for timestamping as that is crucial for properly implementing a terrain/border overlay.

+## Final Thoughts

+While I wouldn't call this a resounding success due to the lack of natural color output and map overlays, I'm satisfied with the results.
+This was my fifth solid attempt at capturing a quality audio signal from a NOAA 19 pass using a simple dipole antenna.
+For future projects, I think I'll stick to SatDump for both recording and processing, as SatDump's recording feature is supposed to be more well integrated and intuitive.

+I also plan on building a quadrifilar helix antenna, which is an omnidirectional antenna that doesn't have to be oriented towards the satellite as it makes its pass overhead.
+This reduces potential for user error (my arm is not a very stable tracking mount!), and should result in clearer captures.
+But for now, I think this project is a good foundation for moving onto more complex approaches to satellite communications.
+I hope you enjoyed it!